Ceremonials: Commercial performance

 Ceremonials debuted at number one on the UK Albums Chart, selling approximately 38,000 copies in its first two days of release and 94,050 copies altogether in its first week.
 It fell to number three the following week, selling 58,278 copies.
 On 18 January 2013, Ceremonials was certified double platinum by the British Phonographic Industry (BPI), and by June 2015, it had sold 715,275 copies in the United Kingdom.

 The album also debuted at number one in Australia, Ireland and New Zealand, and was certified gold by the Australian Recording Industry Association (ARIA) in its first week of sales.
-It was ultimately certified triple platinum by the ARIA in early 2013, signalling shipments of 210,000 copies.
+It was ultimately certified quadruple platinum by the ARIA in 2023, signalling sales of 280,000 equivalent units.
 Selling 105,000 units in its opening week in the United States, Ceremonials entered the Billboard 200 at number six, while debuting atop the Alternative Albums, Rock Albums and Digital Albums charts.
 The album was certified platinum by the Recording Industry Association of America (RIAA) on 8 January 2015, and had sold 1,002,000 copies in the US by March 2015.
 As of May 2012, Ceremonials had sold 2 million copies worldwide.